amatgil/Fractals/README.md

 # (Anti) Koch Snowflake generator

-This Rust program allows you to generate simple (Anti) Koch snowflakes.
+This Rust program generates simple (Anti) Koch snowflakes from the commandline in the [Netpbm format](https://en.wikipedia.org/wiki/Netpbm).

 ## Table of Contents